 I am an Assistant Professor in the Department of Applied Psychology at the New York University Steinhardt School of Culture, Education, and Human Development.

-I earned by B.A.
-(Hons.) in Psychology and Political Science from University of Ghana, M.Sc. in (Developmental) Psychology from the University of Utah, and my PhD in (Social) Psychology from Clark University.
+I earned a B.A.
+(Hons.) in Psychology and Political Science from University of Ghana, M.Sc. in (Developmental) Psychology from the University of Utah, and PhD in (Social) Psychology from Clark University.
 I completed my postdoctoral training with the Peace & Recovery department at Innovation for Poverty Action/ Princeton University and was recently the Provost Postdoctoral Research Fellow at New York University.

 In my free time, I like to travel, read (fantasy & historical non-fiction), cook for/with family and friends, and do an occasional hike stemming from my time in Utah.